Amasya: Tourism

 Tourism has been increasing.
 In 2011, there were 500,000 tourists, 11,000 foreign; in 2012, 600,000, 22,000 foreign; in 2013, 750,000 total; 1 million were projected for 2014.
 Foreign tourists are mostly Germans and East Asians, notably from Japan and South Korea.
 In consequence, many hotels, especially boutique hotels, are opening.
 Many traditional Ottoman wooden houses have been restored and are now used as boutique hotels, cafes, bars.

 The ruins of the citadel shelter 2000-year-old water-channels, 1000-year-old bridges, a mental hospital, a palace and a secret underground passageway.
-On the rock faces there are rock tombs which contribute to the attractiveness of the city, especially at night, when they are illuminated.
+On the rock faces are rock tombs which are illuminated at night.

-The city also has many historically and architecturally precious buildings; the Ferhat water channel, the 13th century Seljuk Burmali Mosque, the 15th century Yildirim Beyazit Mosque and Complex; the 14th century Ilhanli Bimarhane Mental Hospital with lovely relieves around its portal, the extraordinary octagonal Kapi Aga Medrese (theological school), the Torumtay Mausoleum and the Gök Medrese.
-There are traditional Turkish mansions which have been well-preserved showing the best examples of Turkish architecture.
-The 19th century Hazeranlar Mansion has been restored perfectly and now it is of great interest with an art gallery on its first floor and an ethnographical museum on the second.
-The Archaeological Museum of Amasya has an interesting collection including the mummies of the Ilhanli rulers of Amasya.
+The city also has many historically and architecturally significant buildings; the Ferhat water channel, the 13th century Seljuk Burmali Mosque, the 15th century Yildirim Beyazit Mosque and Complex; the 14th century Ilhanli Bimarhane Mental Hospital with relieves around its portal, the octagonal Kapi Aga Medrese (theological school), the Torumtay Mausoleum and the Gök Medrese.
+There are well-preserved traditional Turkish mansions.
+The 19th century Hazeranlar Mansion was restored, now with an art gallery on its first floor and an ethnographical museum on the second.
+The collection of the Archaeological Museum of Amasya includes the mummies of the Ilhanli rulers of Amasya.